 Comprehensive income is defined as the change in equity during a period from transactions and other events from non-owner sources.
-Comprehensive income is the total of net income and other comprehensive income, which for the Company, is comprised of unrealized gains and losses on securities available for sale and the interest rate swap.
+Comprehensive income is the total of net income and other comprehensive income, which for the Company, is comprised of unrealized gains and losses on securities available for sale.

-As of December 31, 2012, accumulated other comprehensive income on the consolidated balance sheets includes \$4,291,000 as a result of unrealized gains on securities available for sale and \$(64,000) as a result of the interest rate swap.
-As of December 31, 2011, accumulated other comprehensive income on the consolidated balance sheets includes \$4,826,000 as a result of unrealized gains on securities available for sale and \$(105,000) as a result of the interest rate swap.
+As of December 31, 2015 accumulated other comprehensive income, net of the related deferred income tax affect, on the consolidated balance sheets includes \$3,909,000 as a result of unrealized gains on securities available for sale.
+As of December 31, 2014, accumulated other comprehensive income, net of the related deferred income tax affect, on the consolidated balance sheets includes \$4,098,000 as a result of unrealized gains on securities available for sale.